dotnet/docs/docs/csharp/roslyn-sdk/get-started/semantic-analysis.md

 [!code-csharp[find the distinct names.](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/SemanticQuickStart/Program.cs#12 "Use the string literal to access the semantic information in the string type.")]

-You can also build the full query using the LINQ query sytnax, and then display all the method names in  the console:
+You can also build the full query using the LINQ query syntax, and then display all the method names in  the console:

 [!code-csharp[build and display the results of this query.](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/SemanticQuickStart/Program.cs#12 "Build and display the results of the query.")]